sfnewzgirl/express-routes-training/readme.md

 #Training: Express Routing Practice

+### Reflections

+The first pass at new major concepts like this is very challenging for me.
+I spent the first 45 minutes trying the training and running into barriers where I was confused or not understanding.
+So I then went and read through the solutions.
+Then I went back to the WDI lessons to refresh my memory, especially on AJAX.
+Then I read through the express documentation to try to understand more.
+Then I went back to the starter code and tried to include more pieces that I remembered.

 ### Deliverable

 1. When you wrap up work, edit this README to include your name, a link to the original repository, and a 3-5 sentence reflection on completing this assignment at the top of the document.